simonsheng/mrq/README.md

-# mrq
+# Mr. Q
-Linux monitoring System in golang
+Mr.s Q is a puppy to help us monitor our Linux infrastructure.